nautobot/nautobot/docs/installation/2-redis.md

 [Redis](https://redis.io/) is an in-memory key-value store which NetBox employs for caching and queuing.
 This section entails the installation and configuration of a local Redis instance.
 If you already have a Redis service in place, skip to [the next section](3-netbox.md).

+!!! note
+    NetBox v2.9.0 or later requires Redis v4.0 or higher.

 ### Ubuntu

 ```no-highlight